HassanSajjad-302/HMake/Projects/UE5/README.md

 the initial HMake model requires one compatible base C/C++ command per configuration.

+RTTI, exception, and `PLATFORM_EXCEPTIONS_DISABLED` arguments are deliberately removed from the shared UBT command row. `UeConfiguration::initialize()` appends them from typed HMake properties. `buildSpecification()` declares only `UnrealServerLinuxDebug`, with RTTI and exceptions disabled.
+When that configuration is active, its configuration callback creates `UnrealServerLinuxDebugRttiExcept` with copied settings plus RTTI and exceptions enabled, then expands the requested UE roots.

 ## Dependencies and external modules

 The named dependency APIs map approximately as follows: